 What to Do If Direct Requests Don’t Work

-One woman sent me a copy of a letter that she had written to her siblings.
-In the letter, she wrote that she had tried very hard to let them be part of the process of helping their parents through their last years.
-She reiterated the requests she’d made and said she accepted their denial.
-She then, with courtesy, said she would no longer ask for help.
-She offered condolences to her siblings for all that they were missing and for the regrets they may have later on.
-She told them she chose to help their parents and thus live a life of peace after they were gone.
+This woman sent me a copy of a letter she had written to her siblings.
+In the letter, she expressed that she had tried very hard to let them participate in helping their parents through their last years.
+She reiterated the requests she’d made many times before and said she accepted their denial.
+She then politely informed them that she would no longer ask for their help.
+She offered her condolences to her siblings for all that they were missing out on during these years and for the regrets they may have later on.
+She explained that she chose to help their parents and looked forward to living a life of peace after their passing.
 She signed off lovingly.

 This woman then moved on.
 She had gotten these difficult feelings off her chest and accepted her reality as a caregiver.
 It was up to her to seek out other sources of help.
 She conducted her research, connected with national and local organizations that support caregivers, and found sources of affordable respite.
 This woman made it through without her siblings.
 She chose to let go of her anger and change her situation to include assistance.
 I believed her when she said she was the only one in her family that felt at peace after her parents passed away.
 She knew that she had done what was right to the best of her ability.